dvajs/dva/docs/guide/develop-complex-spa.md

 As for whether the service is being executed, regardless of the correctness of this module, that is the unit test of this service.
 So in this case, an effect is actually a test that translates into synchronous logic, because it is a generator function, and you can run the entire logic simply by going all the way to the effect.

-The test of redux-saga is such a principle, and dva is a package of redux-saga.
+Testing of redux-saga is based on such a principle, and dva is a package of redux-saga.
 The mechanism of this block is the same, so we can get the reducer and effect from the model object in the same way, and write test cases separately.